Seneca-Scholars/SS-Status-C6/status.md

 *8/4/25
+Later with Jaime we continued to review useState() and conditional rendering.
+We then learned about setTimeout() and React Fragments (<> and </>), because components can only return a single root element.
+I continued to learn about React Fragmnets with the Writing Markup with JSX module in the React.dev docs.
+Most of this doc was review of what we learned with wajiw, such as what JSX is-A syntax extension for JavaScript that lets you write HTML-like markup inside a JavaScript file.
+I also learned about the rules of writing JSX, like the single root element like I said before, and why yoi should use camelCase on most things.

+With Wajiw we reviewed a lot of the stuff we learned last week like Conditional Rendering and useState().
+We then started learning about props which are attributes of components and how Errors are objects.

 From 9-10am I worked through the React Module on importing and exporting named and default components in React.
 I learned how to export/import multiple components from the same file, what a root component is, and what a root component file is.

 #8/1/25